shehab400/Security-Voice-code-Access/README.md

 In this mode, access is granted only when a specific pass-code sentence is spoken.
 The valid passcode sentences are:
 1. "Open middle door"
-2. "Unlock My gate gate"
+2. "Unlock My gate "
 3. "Grant me access"

 Users can choose alternative sentences, ensuring no similarity among the selected phrases.